senhan07/CropSense-Face-Detection/readme.md

 6. The cropped images will be saved in the respective output folders (`output/upperbody_cropped`, `output/face_cropped`, `output/fullbody_cropped`).
 7. Debug images with bounding boxes will be saved in the debug folders (`output/upperbody_debug`, `output/face_debug`, `output/fullbody_debug`).
 8. Any images that couldn't be processed or had low confidence level will be created as shorcut in the `output/error_images` folder.
-9. The script will display progress bars and provide updates during the processing.

 ## Configuration